aws-samples/aws-genai-llm-chatbot/docs/guide/deploy.md

 8. Add a user that will be used to log into the web interface.

+9. In the **Cogntio User Pool**, navigate to the **Groups** tab.
+Click on the group labeled **chatbot_admin**.
+Add the newly created user into the group to make the user an admin.
+Admin users are able to add users from within the Chatbot application.

-9. Open the `User Interface` Url for the outputs above, i.e. `dxxxxxxxxxxxxx.cloudfront.net`
+10. Open the `User Interface` Url for the outputs above, i.e. `dxxxxxxxxxxxxx.cloudfront.net`

-10. Login with the user created in .8; you will be asked to change the password.
+11. Login with the user created in .8; you will be asked to change the password.

 ## Run user interface locally